Blue Jay (film): Production

 The film was shot over the course of 7 days in and around Crestline, California.
 Julian Wass composed the film's score.
+On the decision to film in black and white, Lehmann, who was also the film's cinematographer, told Filmmaker Magazine, that he wanted to strip down unnecessary elements of the film to create a quiet space for his characters.
+The film shot chronologically and without a script.

 Release

 The film marked the Duplass Brothers' first film under their deal with Netflix.
 The film had its world premiere at the Toronto International Film Festival on September 12, 2016.
 The Orchard acquired distribution rights to the film, and set the film for an October 7, 2016, limited release before opening through video on demand on October 11, 2016.
 It was released on Netflix on December 6, 2016.

 Critical reception

 Blue Jay received positive reviews from film critics.
 It holds a 91% approval rating on the review aggregator website Rotten Tomatoes, based on 34 reviews, with an average rating of 7.5/10.
 The website's consensus reads, "Blue Jays song will warm the soul of any hopeless romantic who loves trips down memory lane, impromptu dance scenes, and naturally performed two-handers."
 On Metacritic, the film holds a rating of 69 out of 100, based on 16 critics, indicating "generally favorable" reviews.

 The Canadian Press reporter David Friend said the film "manages to capture the spirit of 1990s indie filmmaking at its finest, and offers some heartbreaking surprises along the way."
 Brian Tallerico of RogerEbert.com praised Paulson's performance, saying the film "features one of our best actresses in the kind of role she doesn't get to play that often."